-A solution like Sitoo Retail POS takes this a step further by giving store associates enhanced product information and real-time access to all stocks, which means they can sell products available in other stores or online.
+Sitoo’s solution for retailers takes this a step further by giving store associates enhanced product information and real-time access to all stocks, which means they can sell products available in other stores or online.
 Sitoo also has a self checkout option making it easy for customers to pay for their goods and giving your ‘in and out’ shoppers a great experience.
 Self-checkout also frees up time for your staff to provide an enhanced service for your customers, often resulting in an increased average purchase order.

 As digitalization continues to transform retail – and as a forward-thinking retailer – it’s your job to keep pace with this transformation and give your sales associates the tools they need to create winning experiences every single time for your customers.
 This is why you need a mPOS system.

 Do you want your associates stuck behind a clunky, archaic cash register struggling with out-dated, overly complicated technology?
 Or do you want them working the shop floor, engaging your customers, with the ability to sell everywhere and fulfil anywhere?

 The popular opinion that retail stores are dying is wrong.
 Stores are far from dead.
 They are in a digital transformation.
 The challenge for you and all retailers is to embrace this digitalization and meet our new ways of shopping.

 Chapter 3: POS for retailers

 We stand at the dawn decade and – if the last 10 years were anything to go by – we can guarantee retail will continue to evolve, develop and change at pace.